AlvarVG/debezium-performance/README.md

 * container_images: This folder contains all the docker images used for different purposes: databases, ycsb, etc; all prepared to be run within this benchmarking framework.
 * observed_machine: All the deployment and configurations needed to replicate a production ready environment, from which this framework gets and stores the data.
 * observer_machine: Monitoring (prometheus + grafana) deployment and configuration and YCSB load deployments.
+* infrastructure_automation: Automates the deployment and configuration of the different machines

 ## Architecture Overview